MEAC-Accredited Direct-Entry Midwifery Education

 accreditation by the Midwifery Education Accreditation Council (MEAC), a small private accrediting agency recognized by the US Department of Education.

-NCM is licensed as a Postsecondary Institution by the New Mexico Higher Education Department and is an Institutional Participant in the SARA Initiative.
+NCM is licensed as a Post-Secondary Institution by the New Mexico Higher Education Department and has been approved to participate in the National Council for State Authorization Reciprocity Agreements.